ember-cli/stress-app/README.md

 I have begun work on massaging broccoli to all us to seed "changes" via a single watchman query, I wouldn't count on it landing too quickly, but it is something I hope to make progress on soon.
 This has the potentially of reducing (even for 100,000+ files) the cache derivation time by atleast an order of magnitude or more.

+The above abstraction has the potential to also unlock another round of initial build time improvements.

-OFfending logging illustrating the problem.
+*OFfending logging illustrating the problem.*

 ```
  '/Users/stefanpenner/tmp/slow-ember-cli-project/tmp/simple_concat-input_base_path-hmvo2HsQ.tmp/0' ] } +55ms